Types Of Synesthesia

 The associations that people with synesthesia (called synesthetes) experience are often highly stable over time.
 A synesthete who perceives the letter H as rough and sandpapery and the letter P as rubbery and flexible may experience those associations throughout their entire lifespan.
 This is not always the case, though; a 2012 paper reported that as many as 17% of synesthetes might see changes in the type, frequency, or intensity of how they experience synesthesia over time.
 This could mean that synesthetes that experience colored hearing, associating certain letters and numbers with certain colors, may then develop a new association later in life.

 While this can be a difficult phenomenon to verify, researchers have developed a synesthesia test that seems to reliably distinguish between people with and without synesthesia.
 Synesthesia tests often rely on experimental findings that synesthesia can impact the speed at which people recognize certain patterns or make perceptual judgments.
 For instance, someone who perceives different numbers as different colors might have an easier time spotting 2s mixed in with similar-looking 5s—the “out-of-place” numbers may stand out as clearly as blobs of orange in a field of blue.
 If you’re interested in finding out more about whether you might have synesthesia, you can test yourself online using the standardized Synesthesia Battery.
-You can read on for additional information and resources on this medical condition.
+You can read on for additional information and resources on synesthesia.

 Synesthesia can take many forms